pcotret/litex-wiki/Feedback-Contribution-Support.md

 ## **Feedback / Contribution / Support**

-Feedback, contributions greatly help improving open-source projects and any contribution to LiteX are welcome:
+Feedback, contributions greatly help improving open-source projects and any contribution to LiteX is welcome:
 - You create a design with LiteX, **it works** and you are happy with it?
 Please **let us know**, we could list it as a [useful resource](https://github.com/enjoy-digital/litex/wiki/Tutorials-Resources#useful-resources)!
 It could be used as an example and help other users.
 - You try to use LiteX but it **does not work**, we could certainly help if you create an **issue**, but please have a look at the list of **things we'll need to know** to be able to help you.
 - You've seen things that could be **improved** or have some **ideas** you think would be useful for the project? **Please share it with us**.
 If you don't feel confident enough to modify the code yourself, feel free to **create an issue describing your idea(s)** and describe how it could improve the project.
 If you think you are able to do the modification yourself, feel free to **try and create a Pull Request**.
 Even if this is not perfect, this would be welcomed and we will help you understand how you could eventually improve it or could do the modification for you.